 If you win, you get to withdraw the winnings.
-If you lose, you did not shell out money from your own pocket.
+If you lose, you did not shell out money from your pocket.
 Take note, however, that you cannot game the system.
 You cannot sign up for bogus accounts.
 A casino can detect your IP address and will ban you if you attempt to create two accounts just to get more of the free bonuses.

 A deposit or reload bonus is offered to existing members.
-You can avail this once you have already used up what you got in the Welcome Package.
+You can avail of this once you have already used up what you got in the Welcome Package.
 Like other promotional offers, this one comes with several rules, which you will further understand in the Wagering Requirements section.

 In a reload bonus, you only receive free money after you made a deposit.
 The amount varies from one casino to another, and the bonus is often expressed in percentages.
-If it is, then the mathematics is the same with the welcome package.
+If it is, then the mathematics is the same as the welcome package.